 Living Gospel Growth

 Evangelism is not complicated.
 It is the simple task of delivering the truth about Jesus.
-In Paul's day the gospel travelled as people moved along trade routes; today it is transported wherever Christians go, and increasingly along the internet and email like Word@Work.
+In Paul's day the gospel travelled as people moved along trade routes; today it is transported wherever Christians go, and increasingly along the internet through email and apps like Word@Work.
 Although some people are 'full time' evangelists, every Christian carries the vital seed of gospel truth.
 But most believers do not realise the potency of the truth in their hearts and minds.
 If you know what it is to be saved through the cross of Jesus, are you telling other people?
 If not, make up your mind that you will ask your friends and colleagues if you can tell them.
 If you need a little help, click on www.crosscheck.org.uk and watch the presentation together with them.
 Then see what God does as they start to engage with the truth!

 © Dr Paul Adams